influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 #### queueBytes

-* The total number of bytes remaining in the queue.
+* The total number of bytes remaining in the Hinted Handoff queue.
 * This statistic should accurately and absolutely track the number of bytes of encoded data waiting to be sent to the remote node.
 * Data type: integer
 * This statistic should remain correct across restarts, unlike `bytesRead` and `bytesWritten` (See https://github.com/influxdata/docs.influxdata.com/issues/780)